Ranked PvP Guide (2018)

 - On that same note, you can “walk through” barrels and your own units in order to approach a htl3 unit without triggering the dodge reduce.

 - When coming out of fog, never hit the opponent’s Pete with your pirate.
-Pete will likely have espirit and Whale’s might up.
+Pete will likely have espirit/call to arms and Whale’s might up.
 Pete will land on and stun you with vengeance 3 and then chain on you some more.
-Since your opponent is probably hidden and you are stunned, they can take advantage of the fact your first strike won’t trigger and get the double damage from their hide.
+Since your opponent is possibly hidden and you are definitely stunned, they can take advantage of the fact your first strike won’t trigger and get the double damage from their hide.